Battle of Kolín: Battle

 Frederick's main force turned toward the Austrians too early and attacked their defensive positions frontally instead of outflanking them.
 Austrian Croatian light infantry (Grenzers) played an important role in this; harassing the regular Prussian infantry under Generals Christopher Hermann von Manstein and Joachim Christian von Tresckow, they provoked them into a premature attack.

 Austrian musket and artillery fire stopped Frederick's advance.
 A counterattack by the Austrian right was defeated by Prussian cavalry and Frederick poured more troops into the ensuing gap in the enemy line.
 This new assault was first halted and then crushed by Austrian cavalry.
 By afternoon, after about five hours of fighting, the Prussians were disoriented and Daun's troops were driving them back.
 Prussian cuirassiers under Oberst Friedrich Wilhelm von Seydlitz (promoted to major-general on that day) finally showed up.
 There were many charges and counter-charges on the Křečhoř Hill.
 The first Guard battalion under General Friedrich Bogislav von Tauentzien saved the Prussian army from a worse fate, covering the Prussian retreat.
-Daun did not pursue.